Fascia Board Repair

 The result from using sinker nails for your fascia is loose corners and rust stain around the nail heads.
 Not good.

-Fascia Boards with Butt Joints or Mitered Joints
+Butt Joints or Mitered Joints

 Joints are the points where two pieces of wood are joined together.
 Your contractor has the option to do a butt joint which is two straight cuts just pushed together or a more complicated mitered joint.